fromjasonstuff/fromjason-eleventy/content/posts/Any Technology Indistinguishable From Magic is Hiding Something 5.md

 Right now, there's a four-way chess match in which each competitor will take a position of openness or security depending on which ideology helps them gain more market share.

 Amazon controls 35% of the cloud computing market and has created a tight seal around its customer base.
 So, Meta and Google started preaching the importance of data portability.
-The Data Portability Initiative is a red herring protocol that does little more than allow Meta and Google to compare notes on the data they have on us.
-But the message is, of course, "user empowerment."
+The [Data Transfer Initiative](https://dtinit.org/) is a red herring protocol that does little more than allow Meta and Google to compare notes on the data they have on us.
+But the message is, of course, "user empowerment.”
 [El oh fucking el](https://micro.fromjason.xyz/2024/01/13/threads-now-lets.html).

 If either Google or Meta's market positions change, you better believe they will pivot to security fearmongering while lifting that drawbridge.

 Amazon is mostly quiet as the frontrunner in the cloud computing market.
 Microsoft, however, may've earned itself a hundred-year reign with OpenAI.
 So, its job is just to scare us into believing that AI has the power to bring about the apocalypse and that Microsoft is the only company that can control it.
 There's no way OpenAI survives any of this, by the way—not as an independent company anyway.
 Without Microsoft running ChatGPT on its servers, OpenAI has no product.

 Google and Meta want the tech world to believe that building a sufficient moat for its respective AI businesses is impossible.
-Google went so far as to "leak" a [frantic internal memo](https://micro.fromjason.xyz/2024/01/17/a-quick-rant.html).
-In it, an employee claims that open-source AI is "eating its lunch" and that they might as well release their code to the public.
+Google went so far as to leak a [frantic internal memo](https://micro.fromjason.xyz/2024/01/17/a-quick-rant.html).
+In it, an employee claims that open-source AI is "eating its lunch” and that they might as well release their code to the public.

 This framing is a half-truth, and it's purposefully deceptive.
 Yes, if everyone open-sources its AI models, they cannot build a moat on proprietary software.
 However, Google's memo fails to mention that it already has the infrastructure to run computing-hungry AI models and that infrastructure is wildly expensive to build.
 That's why four companies own most of it.
 The real moat is the fields of data centers, specialized GPUs, and hundreds of miles of deep-sea fiber optic cables.